 - 3.3 Walking in Tokyo

 Leisure design plays an important role in keeping the society working.
-The offers for the "wealthy" masses of the 21th century still seem to consist a circle of shopping, eating and alcohol in the evening.
-But what kind of peculiarities developed in Tokyo – the city with maybe the highest level of urbanity?
-This is a collection of photos of people after work, Pachinko, in bars, restaurants, sport clubs and during outdoor-activities.
+Not only the US - mother of the American mall and theme parks - is famous for the most iconic "entertainment machines", Japan, too.
+Around the globe the offers for the "wealthy" masses of the 21th century still seem to consist a circle of shopping, eating and alcohol in the evening.
+Within this article I show a collection of photos from people after work in their leisure, during Pachinko, in bars, restaurants, sports clubs and during outdoor activities and in temples.

 3.2 Public Sleeping in Tokyo: